casualwriter/casualwriter.github.io/blog/index.md

 > ![does regexp make the code not readable?](campo03.jpg)
 > date: 2022/08/10, tags: `#regexp, #web-dev`
 >
-> Suer not.
+> Sure not.
 But does regexp make the code not readable?

 ## [My dream web browser](20220803-my-dream-web-browser.md)
 > ![My Dream brwoser](campo02.jpg)
 > date: 2022/08/03, tags: `#wev, #dev, #html`
 >
-> basically, web browser is a powerful GUI render engine.
+> web browser is a powerful GUI render engine.
-> have to work with web-server or web-service to more functionality.
+> have to work with web-server or web-service for app. dev.
 > can we put them all together?

 <div id="hidden-labels" style="display:none">